Be Still: Seriously, Y’all Need to Calm Down

 And then, as if it was a movie, I replayed the scenes.
 It started at a teen-mom camp in 1990, where I worked as a counselor.
 It turned into a degree in Family and Consumer Sciences and a Master’s Degree in Counseling and Human Development.
 I had a deep craving, to help young women become their best selves, and change their story and empower their children to do the same.

 The vision changed, because, as I said, I was Catholic.
-And I was a good Catholic, so I kept making more Catholics.
+And I was a good Catholic, so I kept birthing more Catholics.
 That morphed into a role as an adoptive and foster mom, which somehow turned into a blog.
 And that blog morphed into book deals.

 Then book deals were harder to navigate than I could have believed.
 And in a strange and nearly creepy turn of events, I turned into a royalty artist and was given opportunities to write more books and have my artwork and words in major retailers.